Spouse Not on Mortgage But on Title : How It Impacts Homeownership

 Faq 4: Is It Necessary For Both Spouses To Be On The Mortgage?

-Answer: No, it’s not necessary for both spouses to be on the mortgage.
+Answer: No, both spouses don’t need to be on the mortgage.
 In some cases, one spouse may not meet the lending criteria or prefer not to have the financial responsibility.

 Conclusion